Mrpi314tech/Classy/README.md

 Website only works if one person is using it

+For best conversations type "reset" (all lowercase) before you start chatting.

 Charges $0.04 for every image you generate with your api key.
 Text generation is $0.50 for 1M input tokens (almost nothing).

 I can add a custom password for you on the website if you add training data.
 Message me at 123scoring@gmail.com.
 Put in the description of the pull request that you want a custom password for your Openai key.